ecbtln/cwol_sim/README.md

-A simulattion for the cooperate without looking game that makes use of the generic simulation library
+A simulation for the cooperate without looking game that makes use of the generic simulation library